CenturyLinkLabs/ctlc-docker-ambassador/README.md

 	# on the remote host, you can set up another ambassador setting environment variables for each remote port we want to proxy
 	$ docker run -t -i -name mysql_ambassador -expose 3306 -e MYSQL_PORT_3306_TCP=tcp://192.168.1.52:3306 ctlc/ambassador

-This image is based from the docker-ut as it uses the installed socat (and docker-ut is an otherwise pretty simple busybox image)